18F/18f.gsa.gov/_posts/2016-05-13-how-18f-handles-information-security-and-third-party-applications.md

 ----------------

 Enabling this integration was a mistake, but the consequences were not a data breach or hack.
-While roughly 100 people (inclusive of 18F staff, and our government and public collaborators enabled this connection, it did not provide the full contents of their Google Drives to Slack.
-Only the files those people pasted into Slack were indexed, while others remained only in Google Drive.
+While roughly 100 people enabled this connection, it did not provide the full contents of their Google Drives to Slack.
+Only the files those people pasted into Slack were indexed, while others remained solely in Google Drive.

 Upon discovering that this integration had been accidentally enabled, we immediately removed the Google Drive integration from our Slack, and